Reci-App/.github/profile/README.md

 ## Status

-We are currently working on a re-write of Reci, which we will deploy so that everyone can have a taste of some of the awesome things we've been cooking.
+Our repo is private, and we are currently working on a re-write of Reci, which we will deploy so that everyone can have a taste of some of the awesome things we've been cooking.
 We are passionate about what we're building, and cannot wait to share it with you!

 ### Original Prototype: